 Ward level estimates showing the ratio of recorded emergency hospital admissions for self harm to that which would be expected based on the age profile in each ward have been produced.
 The expected standard is based on the England average, and so the England value is 100.
-The overall Gateshead average is 152 - this means that Gateshead has 1.52 times more emergency hospital admissions for self harm than would be expected for its age profile.
-Within Gateshead, 6 of the 22 wards are significantly higher than the Gateshead average, and all 6 have a ratio of around 200 or more to the expected average of 100 [Map - Ward hospital admissions for self harm].
+The overall Gateshead average is 149 - this means that Gateshead has 1.49 times more emergency hospital admissions for self harm than would be expected for its age profile.
+Within Gateshead, 7 of the 22 wards are significantly higher than the Gateshead average, and all 7 range between 178 to 213 to the expected average of 100 [Map - Ward hospital admissions for self harm].

 It is estimated that nationally between 10% and 13% of 15 to 16 year olds have self harmed in their lifetime.